Ike Turner: 1946–1950: Formation of the Kings of Rhythm

-As a teenager, Turner joined a local rhythm ensemble called the Tophatters who played around Clarksdale, Mississippi.
+As a teenager, Turner joined a local rhythm ensemble called the Tophatters, who played around Clarksdale, Mississippi.
 Members of the band were Clarksdale musicians and included Turner's school friends Raymond Hill, Eugene Fox and Clayton Love.
 The Tophatters played big band arrangements from sheet music.
 Turner, who was trained by ear and could not sight read, would learn the pieces by listening to a version on record at home, pretending to be reading the music during rehearsals.
 The Tophatters had over 30 members, but they broke up into two groups after six months to a year.
-One faction wanted to play jazz music and the Dukes of Swing.
+One faction wanted to play jazz music and became the Dukes of Swing.
 The other band led by Turner became the Kings of Rhythm.
 Turner said, "we wanted to play blues, boogie-woogie and Roy Brown, Jimmy Liggins, Roy Milton."
 Turner kept the name throughout his career, although it went through lineup changes over time.
 Their early stage performances consisted largely of covers of popular jukebox hits.
 B.B.
 King helped them to get a steady weekend gig and recommended them to Sam Phillips at Memphis Recording Service.
 In the 1950s, Turner's group got regular airplay from live sessions on the radio stations WROX in Clarksdale and KFFA in Helena, Arkansas.

 Around the time he was starting out with the Kings of Rhythm, Turner and Lane became unofficial roadies for blues musician Robert Nighthawk, who often played live on WROX.
 The pair played drums and piano on radio sessions.
 Turner gained experience performing by supporting Nighthawk at gigs around Clarksdale.
 He played juke joints alongside other local blues artists such as Elmore James, Muddy Waters, and Little Walter.
-Performances typically lasted for about twelve hours, from early evening to dawn the next day.
+Performances typically lasted about twelve hours, from early evening to dawn the next day.
 Turner recalled, "there wasn't no intermission.
 If the drummer had to pee, I would play drums until he returned....There were no breaks.
 We just switched around."